vodolaz095/gossha/README.md

 3) Users can be authorized by passwords or private keys.

 4) We can start application listening on few addresses and ports on the same time.
-For example, listeing on `192.168.1.2:2222` on local area network, and on `193.41.32.25:27015` for uplink connections.
+For example, listening on `192.168.1.2:2222` on local area network, and on `193.41.32.25:27015` for uplink connections.

 5) Users can execute scripts defined by admin on behalf of users running the GoSSHa server.